craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 ### Stones
 #### Pellet Crossbow
-Pellet Crossbows are an alternative to the Light Crossbow that fires small stones or pellets through a cylindrical barrel.
-The Pellet Crossbow is a significant precursor to the modern class of firearms.
+Pellet Crossbows are an alternative to the Light Crossbow platform that fires small stones or pellets through a cylindrical barrel.
+The Pellet Crossbow is a significant influence to the modern class of firearms.

 Pellet Crossbows deal 1d4 piercing damage.
 Pellet Crossbows are *two-handed*, *ranged (30/90)*, and *ammunition (1)*.
 Once per rest, you may use this weapon's special ability;